jonaslindenberger/LRao-detector/README.md

 This code was designed as a straightforward implementation rather than a reusable library.
 It is intended to provide a basic foundation that others can build upon for their own applications.

-The python notebooks can be executed to apply the detectors to the simulated and the real-world data.
+The Jupyter notebooks can be executed to apply the detectors to the simulated and the real-world data.

 ## Requirements